How Does Alcohol Affect A Person’s Body And Brain?

 - Other health concerns — Drinking alcohol can create sleep troubles, birth defects, unintended pregnancy, increased risk of sexually transmitted diseases (STDs), a suppressed immune system, and increase the risk of various types of cancers.

-- Mental health concerns — Alcohol abuse and addiction may create a widely variable mood, and worsen, or create, concerns of depression or anxiety.
+- Mental health concerns — Alcohol use and addiction may create a widely variable mood, and worsen, or create, concerns of depression or anxiety.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.